Pitrified/snippet/photo-viewer/README.md

 ### photo_frame.py
 * just fix the damn zoom
-* `set_new_list` method where the current photo name is searched in the new list and the pointer moved DONE
+* x, y, widget are event attributes you can use to find the relative mouse pos [effbot](https://effbot.org/tkinterbook/tkinter-events-and-bindings.htm)
+* `is_hidden` filed that stops everything but pointer to be changed?
+* how are values shared? zoom, move...
 * `set_sort_key` method where you set the way to sort the photo list
+* zoom is in a log scale, change the base to adjust the speed DONE
+* `set_new_list` method where the current photo name is searched in the new list and the pointer moved

 ## Description